Seagate triples up heads/platter ratio

 Determined to break out of HDD I/O trap

-April Fools In a final attempt to break out of the I/O density gap crippling hard disk drive I/O, Seagate is introducing drives with three heads per platter that will dramatically cut latency and seek times.
+April Fool In a final attempt to break out of the I/O density gap crippling hard disk drive I/O, Seagate is introducing drives with three heads per platter that will dramatically cut latency and seek times.

 Chairman and CEO Stephen Luczo said: "Latency and seek time delays are the open door through which flash drives are pouring in to decimate our industry.
 But they can't be made in enough volume to affect hard disk drive sales.
 This remarkable technological feat will close the door on flash drives for ever and be a true game-changer."